COVID-19 pandemic in the Philippines: GDP growth and recession

 The National Economic and Development Authority (NEDA) revised its economic growth outlook for the Philippines in 2020 from a 6.5% to 7.5% gross domestic product (GDP) growth registered in late 2019 to a 5.5% to 6.5% GDP growth, following the pandemic.
 The NEDA cited the decline in service exports, especially tourism.
 Moody's Analytics also reduced their GDP growth outlook for the country, from 5.9% in 2019 to 4.9% following the pandemic.
 Meanwhile, Nomura gave a bitter prediction of 1.6%, while the International Monetary Fund (IMF) gave an almost flat growth of 0.6% for this year before rebounding to 7.6% in 2021.

 Bangko Sentral ng Pilipinas (BSP) Governor Benjamin Diokno and then-NEDA Director-General Ernesto Pernia forecast that the Philippine economy would likely enter a recession in 2020 due to the effect of the pandemic.
 Diokno stated that, although the first quarter is likely to grow by 3% since the Luzon-wide enhanced community quarantine only took effect near the end of the quarter, the second and third quarters would likely experience contractions in economic growth.

-The Philippines' real GDP contracted by 0.2% in the first quarter of 2020, the first contraction since the fourth quarter of 1998, a year after the Asian financial crisis.
+The Philippines' real GDP contracted by 0.2% in the first quarter of 2020, the first contraction since the fourth quarter of 1998, a year after the 1997 Asian financial crisis.
 The Philippines entered a technical recession, after the country's GDP contracted in by 16.5 percent in the second quarter.
 The country's GDP continued to contract in the following quarter periods.

 The Philippines' GDP saw its worst contraction since World War II posting a growth of −9.5% for 2020 according to the Philippine Statistics Authority records from 1947.
-The last full-year contraction was in 1998 amidst the Asian financial crisis where the GDP grew by −0.5%.
-The 2020 contraction was also worse than the – 7% contraction in 1984.
+The last full-year contraction was in 1998 due to the 1997 Asian financial crisis where the GDP grew by −0.5%.
+The 2020 contraction was also worse than the 7% contraction in 1984.

 The Philippine economy exited recession in the second quarter of 2021, posting a GDP growth of 11.8%.